 Many opportunities exist for volunteers to assist Prairie State clients through direct representation, counsel and advice, document preparation, and clinic settings.
 Due to limited resources, Prairie State attorneys cannot assist everyone who is eligible for their services, so they rely on volunteer attorneys to help many of their clients who are in need of legal assistance.

-For more information or to volunteer, contact Kate Whetstone by email or by phone at at 309-674-9831.
+For more information or to volunteer, contact Myraida Melendez by email or by phone at at 309-674-9831.

 Learn more about the Tenth Judicial Circuit Pro Bono Committee »